Dark Fermions in Fluctuating Valence Insulators: The Model

 The simple model used here is sufficient to derive the properties for $<n_f> =1/2$.
 In actual materials, the stable value of the fractional $f-$valence is determined by various other details \cite{Varma_Heine1975, V_RMP_MV} such as the ionicity and the radii of the cations and the anions.

-The equations of motion in the problem for $U \to \infty$ are equivalent to dropping the term proportional to $U$ and replacing the bare width of the f-level $\Gamma \equiv \pi t^2 \nu$, where $\nu$ is the d-band density of states at the chemical potential by the operator, \be \overline{\Gamma}_{\sigma} = \Gamma_{\sigma} (1-n_{f i -\sigma}) \ee This procedure was introduced in Ref. \cite{V_Yafet1, V_RMP_MV} for the Anderson impurity model \cite{Anderson1961} as well as for a lattice; its mean-field value, $\Gamma_{\sigma} (1- <n_{f -\sigma}>)$, was shown to be the expression commonly used for the Kondo temperature.
-Similar result has been obtained with additional sophistication , and the approximations in a variety of different ways, \cite{Barnes, Coleman1987, ReadNewns} \cite{MillisLeeHF, RamaSur1982}, \cite{Rice_Ueda_Gutzwill, V_Weber_Randall, KotliarRuckenstein}.
+The equations of motion in the problem for $U \to \infty$ are equivalent to dropping the term proportional to $U$ and replacing the bare width of the f-level $\Gamma \equiv \pi t_n^2 \nu$, where $\nu$ is the d-band density of states at the chemical potential by the operator, \be \overline{\Gamma}_{\sigma} = \Gamma_{\sigma} (1-n_{f i -\sigma}) \ee This procedure was introduced in Ref. \cite{V_Yafet1, V_RMP_MV} for the Anderson impurity model \cite{Anderson1961} as well as for a lattice; its mean-field value, $\Gamma_{\sigma} (1- <n_{f -\sigma}>)$, was shown to be the expression commonly used for the Kondo temperature.
+Similar result has been obtained with additional sophistication, and other approximations in a variety of different ways, \cite{Barnes, Coleman1987, ReadNewns} \cite{MillisLeeHF, RamaSur1982}, \cite{Rice_Ueda_Gutzwill, V_Weber_Randall, KotliarRuckenstein}.
+The operators $(1- n_{f_i -\sigma})$ are often called the slave bosons.
 We may define $\overline{t}_{\sigma}$ by $\overline{\Gamma}_{\sigma} = \pi \overline{t}_{\sigma}^2 \nu$, which is marginal \cite{HaldanePRL1978, Krishnamurthy1980} about the high temperature fixed point where it flows to $0$ and the susceptibility is the Curie law.
-The crossover temperature is the Kondo temperature which is of $O(\Gamma)$ for mixed-valence \cite{V_Yafet1, Haldane1977_mixedval}.
-We need not dwell on the issue of the precise value of $\overline{t}$ as long as the renormalization effects lead to an effective hybridization parameter between the $f$ and the $d$-orbitals at low temperatures.
+The crossover temperature is the Kondo temperature which is of $O(\overline{\Gamma})$ for mixed-valence \cite{V_Yafet1, Haldane1977_mixedval}.
+As will be seen below, we need not dwell on the issue of the precise value of $\overline{t}$.